subordination/Translucent/README.md

   * [Submitting an Icon Request](https://github.com/subordination/Translucent/wiki/Submit-Icon-Request/)
   * [Contributing an Icon](https://github.com/subordination/Translucent/wiki/Contribute-An-Icon/)
   * [Submit a Bug](https://github.com/subordination/Translucent/issues/)
-  * or our favourite option... submit a pull request!
+  * or the best option is to submit a pull request!